 For more than twenty years, I have also been a regular writer for inhouse publications at corporate clients including Bristol-Myers Squibb, Pfizer, American Express, Deloitte and Clairol.

 When I’m not engaged in those pursuits, I write fiction.
-I have published more than a dozen short stories, in Raritan (forthcoming), Eclectica, Barnstormer, Confrontation, Short Story America, Northwest Review, Pank, The Laurel Review, Concho River Review, RE:AL and Pacific Review.
-I have completed a novel, “Ghost Road,” and am currently at work on a new novel, “Serafina” and on additional short stories.
+I have published more than a dozen short stories, in Glimmer Train, Raritan, Eclectica, Confrontation, Construction, Short Story America, Northwest Review and Pank among others.
+I am currently at work on a novel and on additional short stories.